Pride Scotia: History

 In 1991 there was a Scottish Pride event held in Edinburgh on 22 June.
 It started with a picnic on Calton Hill followed by a march, along the pavement, from Waterloo Place to the bottom of the Mound at the National Gallery.

-In 1994, Laura Norris and Doogie Hothersall, both members of the University of Edinburgh LGBT society "BLOGS", decided to organise a Pride Parade to take place in the city of Edinburgh.
+In 1994, Laura Norris and Duncan Hothersall, both members of the University of Edinburgh LGBT society "BLOGS", decided to organise a Pride Parade to take place in the city of Edinburgh.

 Pride 1995

 The first Pride Scotia march in Scotland gathered on Barony Street in Edinburgh on 17 June.
 Police estimated that around 3000 people attended.
 The route followed was Broughton Street, Leith Street, Princes Street, the Mound, George IV Bridge, and down Middle Meadow Walk into the Meadows.
 The first Pride Festival on the Meadows began as the procession arrived, and had a stage and surrounding stalls.
 It continued regardless of the rain, finishing as scheduled at 9pm.
 The cleanup took almost the entire Sunday and around 20 volunteers.